-- 152. The miraculous catch of fish concludes with a feast.
+152. The miraculous catch of fish concludes with a feast.
 The Risen One asked the disciples to obey His Word, to cast their nets and pull them ashore.
 It is He, however, who prepares the banquet and invites them to eat.
 There are loaves and fish for all, just as when He multiplied them for the hungry crowd.
 Most of all, there is the wonder and enchantment of His presence, so clear and bright that no one needs to ask questions.
 Eating with them once again, following their abandonment and denial of Him, He invites them anew into communion with Him, imprinting upon them the sign of His eternal mercy that opens onto the future.
-Those who participated in this Easter would thus identify themselves as: "those who ate and drank with him after he rose from the dead."
-(Acts 10,41). - 153.
-By these banquets, the Risen Lord fulfils the image of the prophet Isaiah, whose words have inspired the work of the Synod Assembly: a superabundant and sumptuous banquet prepared by the Lord on the mountaintop, a symbol of conviviality and communion intended for all peoples (Is 25:6-8).
-The banquet that the Lord prepared for His disciples after Easter is a sign that the eschatological banquet had already begun.
+Those who participated in this Easter would thus identify themselves as: those "who ate and drank with him after he rose from the dead."
+(Acts 10:41).

+153. By sharing meals with His disciples, the Risen Lord fulfils the image of the prophet Isaiah, whose words have inspired the work of the Synodal Assembly: a superabundant and sumptuous banquet prepared by the Lord on the mountaintop, a symbol of conviviality and communion intended for all peoples (cf. Is 25:6-8).
+The breakfast that the Lord prepared for His disciples after Easter is a sign that the eschatological banquet had already begun.
 Even if it finds its fullness only in Heaven, the banquet of grace and mercy is already prepared for all.
 The Church has the mission of bringing this splendid announcement to a changing world.
-While nourished in the Eucharist by the Lord's Body and Blood, She knows She cannot forget the poorest, the last, the excluded, those who do not know love and are without hope, nor those who do not believe in God or do not recognise themselves in any established religion.
-She brings them to the Lord in His prayer and then goes out to meet them with the creativity and boldness that the Spirit inspires.
-The Church's synodality, thus, becomes a social prophecy, inspiring new paths in the political and economic spheres, as well as collaborating with all those who believe in fellowship and peace in an exchange of gifts with the world. - 154.
-Living through the synodal process again, we have become aware that the salvation to be received and proclaimed is inherently relational.
+While nourished in the Eucharist by the Lord's Body and Blood, the Church is aware it cannot forget the poorest, the last, the excluded, those who do not know love and are without hope, nor those who do not believe in God or do not recognise themselves in any established religion.
+In its prayer, the Church brings them to the Lord and then goes out to meet them with the creativity and boldness that the Spirit inspires.
+The Church's synodality, thus, becomes a social prophecy for today's world, inspiring new paths in the political and economic spheres, as well as collaborating with all those who believe in fellowship and peace in an exchange of gifts with the world.

+154. Living through the synodal process, we have renewed our awareness that the salvation to be received and proclaimed is inherently relational.
 We live it and witness to it together.
-History reveals itself to us tragically marked by war, rivalry for power, and thousands of injustices and abuses.
+History reveals itself to us tragically marked by war, rivalry for power and thousands of injustices and abuses.
 We know, however, that the Spirit has placed the desire for authentic relationships and true bonds in the heart of every human being.
 Creation itself speaks of unity and sharing, of diversity and of variously interconnected forms of life.
 Everything stems from and tends towards harmony, even while being devastated by evil.
 The ultimate meaning of synodality is the witness that the Church is called to give to God, Father, Son and Holy Spirit, the harmony of love that pours Himself out, to give Himself to the world.
-We can live the communion that saves by walking in a synodal way, in the intertwining of our vocations, charisms and ministries.
-By going forth to meet everyone in order to bring the joy of the Gospel we can live the communion that saves: with God, with the entire humanity and all of creation.
+We can live the communion that saves by walking in a synodal way, in the intertwining of our vocations, charisms and ministries, by going forth to meet everyone in order to bring the joy of the Gospel: